-The brunt of scientific research suggests nearly every popular weight loss diet works by putting you in caloric deficit.
+The brunt of scientific research suggests nearly every popular weight-loss diet works by putting you in caloric deficit.
 When you cut out all carbs, your calories naturally drop, driving weight loss.
 The same effect has been shown when people remove all fat, Guyenet says.
-"There's something to being at the extremes of dieting that isn't the best for long-term health, but can give you some short-term benefits."
+"There's something to being at the extremes of dieting that may not be the best for long-term health, but can give you some short-term benefits."

 Whether the ketogenic diet is optimal for health depends on how you define the term.
 If "health" is ideal blood sugar, blood pressure, and blood cholesterol, the diet could make you healthy.
 Would it make you any healthier than any other sensible approach to eating?
 Probably not, Kashey says.

 But it may also have some health-based drawbacks, Scott-Dixon says.
 "Especially in women, it can disrupt hormonal production," she says.
 "You also sometimes see immunity issues and nutritional deficiencies, so you're maybe risking getting sick, and becoming malnourished, which is sort of embarrassing if you live in America."
 Guyenet agrees, saying "few human groups have ever lived in chronic ketosis, so I'm skeptical that it's a good idea."